wadmiraal/wadmiraal.net/README.md

     npm install
     bundler install

-Use `gulp` to build all source files, which will be placed under `jekyll-src/`.
-This is what I do when developing.
+Use the `build` script to build all source files, which will be placed under `jekyll-src/_site`:

-    gulp

-Then, in another terminal, you can `cd` into `jekyll-src` and call `jekyll` to serve the files on `http://localhost:4000` while watching for changes.

-    cd jekyll-src
-    jekyll serve --watch

-Or, alternatively, you can call

-    gulp serve

-Which will build the site and start serving it at `http://localhost:4000` (but won't watch the files for changes).

-When ready to deploy, use `gulp build` to generate the full site in `jekyll-src/_site` (this is similar to using `jekyll build`, except Gulp will minimize the HTML files as well).
+    npm run build

 Then FTP it to your host and you're done.

+While writing (or hacking), you can call

+    npm run serve

+Which will build the site and start serving it at `http://localhost:4000` (Jekyll will also watch the files for changes).

+## Accessibility

+I embedded an accessibility check, to ensure the site follows the most critical WCAG 2.0 guidelines.
+Once the site is built, run the `test` script to test for accessibility:

+    npm test

 ## Next steps